A severe case of peripheral neuropathy can be both devastating and debilitating.

 As the disease progresses even further, your nerves become so damaged that your feet go completely numb.
 And while you might be grateful for some symptom relief, this is actually the worst outcome of all—because you’re now much more prone to life-threatening wounds, infections, and injuries.

 Want to avoid this fate?
 If you have diabetes, you need to be thinking about preventing neuropathy now, even if you aren’t currently experiencing any problems.

 The Warning Signs Are Easy to Miss—if You Aren’t Looking For Them

 Neuropathy is a very slow-moving, insidious disease.
 You may have it for years without really noticing more than an occasional tingle, or intermittent cramping that is easily explained away.

 The problem is that, if you don’t take the right steps to stop it during this early stage, it will progress to the more painful version.
 And the more damage your nerves have sustained, the harder it will be to relieve the pain and restore healthy function.

-For this reason, detecting the early warning signs is paramount to ensuring long-term healthy outcomes.
+For this reason, our Arizona podiatrist says, detecting the early warning signs is paramount to ensuring long-term health outcomes.

 What Are the Early Warning Signs?

 Unfortunately, not all cases of peripheral neuropathy are symptomatic in the early stages.
 This can make early detection even more difficult.